 Chinese Zodiac Calendar

-Did you know that it is currently the Year of the Metal Rat?
-Find out which animal you are on the Zodiac Calendar and see if your traits align.
+Do you know which animal you are on the Chinese Zodiac Calendar?
+Find out below and see if your traits align.